aws/aws-cdk-go/awscdk/awsdynamodb/README.md

 })
 ```

-#### Compound Keys
+#### Multi-attribute Keys

-Global secondary indexes support compound keys, allowing you to specify multiple partition keys and/or multiple sort keys.
+Global secondary indexes support multi-attribute keys, allowing you to specify multiple partition keys and/or multiple sort keys.
 This enables more flexible query patterns for complex data models.

 **Key Constraints:**